5410tiffany/NCTU-Machine-Learning/[2020]ML_HW2/README.md

 ### Dataset
 * `Fashion_MNIST` constains 5 folders, which represent each class.
 In each folder, there are 64 pictures.
 ### Results
-* The results of logistic regression using updating methods
+* The results of different updating methods

 ![](https://i.imgur.com/dYgyzfD.png)